Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 - Select the Azure Subscription in which you would like to create the managed domain.

 - Select the Resource group to which the managed domain should belong.
 Choose to Create new or select an existing resource group.

-When you create an Azure AD DS instance, you specify a DNS name.
+When you create a managed domain, you specify a DNS name.
 There are some considerations when you choose this DNS name:

 - Built-in domain name: By default, the built-in domain name of the directory is used (a .onmicrosoft.com suffix).
 If you wish to enable secure LDAP access to the managed domain over the internet, you can't create a digital certificate to secure the connection with this default domain.
 Microsoft owns the .onmicrosoft.com domain, so a Certificate Authority (CA) won't issue a certificate.

 - Custom domain names: The most common approach is to specify a custom domain name, typically one that you already own and is routable.
 When you use a routable, custom domain, traffic can correctly flow as needed to support your applications.

 - Non-routable domain suffixes: We generally recommend that you avoid a non-routable domain name suffix, such as contoso.local.
 The .local suffix isn't routable and can cause issues with DNS resolution.

 If you create a custom domain name, take care with existing DNS namespaces.
 It's recommended to use a domain name separate from any existing Azure or on-premises DNS name space.